daigoro86dev/selenium-maps/README.md

 ### Dependencies

- - Chromedriver, to be copied to resources folder
+ - Chromedriver, to be copied to project root
  - I used IntelliJ CE to run the tests but the same can be done through cli provided maven is installed through mvn test